-The $5 admission fee is waived for children ages 5 and under, and includes access to the swimming area when it’s open.
+The $6 admission fee is waived for children ages 5 and under, and includes access to the swimming area when it’s open.

 Visit the Greenville County Museum of Art

-The Greenville County Museum of Art has one of the best collections of American art I’ve had the joy of seeing in a regional museum, including the largest public collection of Andrew Wyeth watercolors (swoon!).
+The Greenville County Museum of Art has one of the best collections of American art I’ve had the joy of seeing in a regional museum.
+This includes the largest public collection of Andrew Wyeth watercolors (swoon!).

-Heritage Green is a cultural campus that includes the GCMA (of course), the main branch (Hughes) of the Greenville County Library System, the Greenville Little Theater, the Children’s Museum and the Upcountry History Museum.
+Heritage Green is a cultural campus that includes the GCMA (of course), the main branch (Hughes) of the Greenville County Library System, the Greenville Little Theatre, the Children’s Museum of the Upstate, and the Upcountry History Museum.

 Bike or jog the Swamp Rabbit Trail